tomasherceg/dotvvm-docs/Pages/advanced-owin-security.md

 If you want to allow the users to sign in using Facebook or other third party authentication provider, you'll need to do several things.

-If you want to redirect the the Facebook, you can use this code.
+If you want to redirect to the Facebook, you can use this code.
 Notice, that after `Authentication.Challenge` call, which sets the HTTP code to 403, we need to call `Context.InterruptRequest()`.
 This interrupts the execution of this method and prevents DotVVM to do additional stuff that would come after this method.
 The next OWIN middleware will take the request